-The five Upper Platte River Basin NRDs and NeDNR have a technical working group to address technical issues and statutory aspects of the Basin-Wide Plan and IMPs.
+The five Upper Platte River NRDs and NeDNR have a technical working group that examines technical issues and statutory aspects of the Basin-Wide Plan and IMPs.
 The Upper Platte River Basin NRD managers and NeDNR will agree to technical analyses prior to beginning any work.
-The PBC will approve expenditures for technical work.
+The PBC will approve any expenditures for technical work.

-The technical working group evaluates all aspects of analysis, including the conceptual design, data evaluation, and evaluation of the results.
-It is then the responsibility of the technical group to translate the results of any analyses to the administrators for either incorporation into this IMP or evaluation towards meeting the IMP goals.
+The technical working group evaluates all aspects of analysis, including the conceptual design, data evaluation, analysis, and evaluation of the results.
+It is then the responsibility of the technical group to explain these analyses to administrators for incorporation into this IMP or evaluation of progress made toward meeting IMP goals.

-During this increment, the technical group will evaluate various aspects of data and models that may include the effects of conservation measures on depletion results, more efficient methods to track changes regarding irrigated lands, or areas where analyses may be simplified.
-The technical group will follow the Basin-wide tenets outlined in Section 7.2 while carrying out any work necessary for the implementation of this IMP.
+During this increment, the technical group will evaluate various aspects of data and models that may include the effects of conservation measures on depletion results, more efficient methods to track changes in location and amount of irrigated lands and water consumption associated with them.
+The technical group will follow the basin-wide tenets outlined in Section 7.2 while carrying out any work necessary for the implementation of this IMP.